Aiqwip

 5. You're in Rapid Model Iteration Cycles

-Testing GPT-4o vs. Claude vs. Gemini Flash is a one-line config change with API models.
+Testing GPT-5.5 vs. Claude Opus 4.7 vs. Gemini 2.5 Pro is a one-line config change with API models.
 With self-hosted models, every model swap means new deployment cycles.
 API AI models win when you're still figuring out which model works best for your use case.

 When Self-Hosting an AI Model Is the Right Choice